The Search

 What it takes to qualify for a rental

 For starters, most landlords require that your annual earnings equal at least 40 times the monthly rent, which can be a tall order on a postgrad's salary.
-(That means you'd make at least $80,000 a year to get a $ 2,000-a-month apartment.)
+(That means you'd need to make at least $80,000 per year to get a $2,000-a-month apartment.)

 You'll also need to have a good credit score, generally 680 or higher.
 (On this front, make sure your name has been removed from any utility bills associated with your former college housing, so your credit isn't affected by any delinquency after you move out.)